Difference Between MariaDB vs MySQL

 - MariaDB supports virtual columns that we cannot find in MySQL.
 Virtual columns help in doing calculations at the database level.

-- MariaDB is written in C, C++, Bash, and Perl, while MySQL is written in C and C++.
+- The developers of MariaDB have written it in C, C++, Bash, and Perl, whereas the developers of MySQL have written it primarily in C and C++.

 - MariaDB has master-master and master-slave replication, while MySQL has only master-master replication.